withastro/astro/.changeset/large-zebras-sniff.md

 'astro': major
 ---

 Updates internal Shiki rehype plugin to highlight code blocks as hast (using Shiki's `codeToHast()` API).
-This allows a more direct markdown and MDX processing, and improves the performance when building the project.
+This allows a more direct Markdown and MDX processing, and improves the performance when building the project, but may cause issues with existing Shiki transformers.

-However, a caveat with `codeToHast()` is that Shiki transformers' `postprocess` hook will now not run on code blocks in `.md` and `.mdx` files (also [documented in Shiki](https://shiki.style/guide/transformers#transformer-hooks)).
-Make sure the Shiki transformers passed to `markdown.shikiConfig.transformers` do not use the `postprocess` hook to avoid issues with the HTML output.
+If you are using Shiki transformers passed to `markdown.shikiConfig.transformers`, you must make sure they do not use the `postprocess` hook as it no longer runs on code blocks in `.md` and `.mdx` files.
+(See [the Shiki documentation on transformer hooks](https://shiki.style/guide/transformers#transformer-hooks) for more information).

-Code blocks in `.mdoc` files and `<Code />` component will still work the same and shouldn't need any changes as they do not use the internal Shiki rehype plugin.
+Code blocks in `.mdoc` files and `<Code />` component do not use the internal Shiki rehype plugin and are unaffected.